SayHelloGmbH/progressive-wordpress/README.md

 Also if you send push notifications, those will be passed to [firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging/) and they will send it to the client.

 ## Changelog

+### 2.1.10
+* Changed Text Domain from pwp to progressive-wp
+* added privacy information to the readme

 ### 2.1.9
 * Minor Bugfix (PHP Warning)